Mullumbimby: Cultural history

 Mullumbimby was a separate municipality from 1908 until 1980 when it was forced to amalgamate with the Byron Shire.
-The Byron Shire Council offices were relocated to Mullumbimby in the 1990s.
+The Byron Shire Council offices were relocated to Mullumbimby in September 1996.

-Byron Shire, including Mullumbimby and nearby Byron Bay, became a center of alternative or counter culture alongside the extant mainstream culture in the 1970s and 1980s, and remains so today.
+Byron Shire, including Mullumbimby and nearby Byron Bay, became a centre of alternative or counter culture alongside the extant mainstream culture in the 1970s and 1980s, and remains so today.
 The male choir Dustyesky performs Russian-language folk songs and received major coverage on the Russian television broadcaster Channel One.

 Once the most notable specimens of the valuable timber trees had been collected (most notably red cedar, but also Australian Teak, Hoop Pine, Rosewood, Silky Oak and Black and Red Bean), the Big Scrub timber trade collapsed and Mullumbimby became primarily a farming community.
 Like many areas of the Big Scrub, allotments were given in Mullumbimby and the surrounding areas by the New South Wales government on the condition that the owner cleared the land for agricultural use.
 Beef and dairy, along with bananas and sugar cane have traditionally been the notable products of the area.
 However, the subdivision of many of the larger farms and the emergence of numerous small scale farmers has led to a higher diversity of products.
 A weekly farmers' market has been developed to exhibit local produce.

 A static inverter plant of HVDC Directlink is located at Laverty's Gap near Mullumbimby.
 This inverter plant was previously the site of a 288 kW hydroelectric power scheme that powered Mullumbimby, Byron Bay and Bangalow from 1926, using water from a weir in nearby Wilsons Creek.
 The scheme was the fourth hydro electric power station in NSW and only the fifth on mainland Australia.
 Powering Mullumbimby for the first time in 1925, the scheme made Mullumbimby one of the first country towns in NSW to receive electricity.
 Although decommissioned in 1990, it is now of state heritage significance.
 The hydroelectric scheme was designed by William Corin (1867–1929).
 The site is being considered for pumped-storage hydroelectricity.

-Mullumbimby Star was a newspaper published in the town.
+The Mullumbimby Star, which was published under a number of names over its history, was a newspaper published in the town from 1902 to 1982.